The holidays aren't complete without a little homemade Bread Pudding with Whiskey Sauce!

 Instructions

-- Cut bread into cubes (you need about 6 cups of cubed bread total)6 cups dried bread
+- Cut bread into cubes (you need about 6 cups of cubed bread total)6 cups dried bread; cut into ½" cubes

-- In a large mixing bowl, combine milk, half n half, sugar, eggs, nutmeg, vanilla, cinnamon and raisins1 cup half-n-half, 1½ cups milk, 4 whole large eggs, 2 cups sugar, 1 tablespoon vanilla, 1 tablespoon nutmeg, 1½ teaspoons cinnamon, 1 cup raisins
+- In a large mixing bowl, combine milk, half n half, sugar, eggs, nutmeg, vanilla, cinnamon and raisins1 cup half-n-half, 1½ cups milk, 4 whole large eggs, 2 cups granulated sugar, 1 tablespoon vanilla extract, 1 tablespoon ground nutmeg, 1½ teaspoons ground cinnamon, 1 cup raisins (optional)

 - Pour mixture over bread; coat well; allow to rest for 1 hour (stir occasionally)